Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

-In natural language inference, while the results align with the expectation that larger models tend to lead to better performance, more experiments are needed to draw a solid conclusion.
-In the MS-CXR dataset, the difference between the most effective \texttt{NLI-DeBERTa$_\texttt{base}$} model and the least effective \texttt{RoBERTa$_\texttt{LARGE}$-MNLI} and \texttt{BART Large-MNLI} models ranges from $[36.32, 51.59]$ across the metrics considered.
-These differences suggest that larger models among the models used always lead to performance improvement.
-However, reaching the same conclusion for the transcriptions dataset is not straightforward, given the results especially obtained for \texttt{RoBERTa$_\texttt{LARGE}$-MNLI} (m12), which, as depicted in \Cref{fig:r4}, is closer to the performance of \texttt{NLI-DeBERTa$_\texttt{base}$} (m11) than to that of \texttt{BART Large-MNLI} (m13).
+On the other hand, the results in NLI align with the expectation that larger models lead to better performance.
+However, more models are needed to draw a (solid) conclusion.
+To have a notion about the lower bound in performance between \texttt{NLI-DeBERTa$_\texttt{base}$} (m11) and the largest models evaluated, the difference between the highest and the lowest values obtained among the evaluated prompts, respectively, is calculated.
+Considering all metrics, these differences range between $[36.32, 51.59]$ on MS-CXR, having thus that the largest models always lead to performance improvement.
+Reaching the same conclusion on the Transcriptions dataset is not straightforward, given the results obtained for \texttt{RoBERTa$_\texttt{LARGE}$-MNLI} (m12), as depicted in \Cref{fig:r4}.
+This model's performance is closer to the performance of \texttt{NLI-DeBERTa$_\texttt{base}$} than to that of \texttt{BART Large-MNLI} (m13).

-When it comes to multiple-choice question-answering, the impact of the increase in size on performance is also unclear.
-While positive Pearson correlations are obtained, there is insufficient evidence to deem them statistically significant.
-When analyzing this impact within the T5 model family, as shown in \cref{fig:r4}, the effect is minimal or inconsistent when considering their non-instruction-tuned versions (m14-m17, m24-m25).
-Conversely, when examining the instruction-tuned versions of T5 (m18-m23), a consistent positive effect of size on performance is observed for the transcriptions dataset.
-Although a positive effect is also present for the MS-CXR dataset, it is only for T0 models (m22-m23).

-Overall, the results of the text classification task suggest that increasing model size only sometimes leads to improved performance, whether comparing different models or evaluating the same models.
-Therefore, while model size may be a relevant factor in determining performance, training data and objectives may be more decisive.
-Expanding the sample size could be essential to validate this observation, considering a minimum of 30 or 35 models per approach.
-The previous insights can be verified in more detail in \cref{fig:transcriptions_eg,fig:ms_eg,fig:transcriptions_n,fig:ms_n,fig:transcriptions_cg,fig:ms_cg} in \Cref{app:supplementary}.
+Altogether, the results do not provide sufficient evidence that only increasing the model size, in number of parameters, leads to an improvement in performance, whether comparing different or the same models.
+Although model size may be a relevant factor in determining performance, it is hypothesized that training data and objectives are more decisive in small pre-trained language models.
+This hypothesis aligns with findings in \cite{hoffmann} and \cite{phi3}.
+Expanding the sample size and diversity could be essential to validate these observations, considering a minimum of 30 or 35 models per approach.